Milles98/Milles_Project1/README.md

 9. Beskrivning

 1. Description

+There are 3 main parts of this app (Shape calculation, Calculation & Rock Paper Scissor).

 This project is made to help calculate different shapes (example Rhombus, Parallelogram) and to calculate different numbers (example Square Root, Triangle).
 The project also feature a mini game called rock paper scissors to play whenever, especially useful when you're bored of doing calculations!